shubhamoli/apache-drill-distributed/README.md

 ## What?

-This is an attempt to create an Docker image of Apache Drill for running Drill in distributed mode.
+This is an attempt to create an Docker image of Apache Drill for running Drill in distributed mode as StatefulSet in Kubernetes.

 ## Why?